-To declare your intent to complete the Leadership Development Program, complete the Intent to Pursue Leadership Designation form.
-By completing the Intent to Pursue form, you will automatically be included in any programs or events so you do not need to also complete an Intent to Participate form.)
+To declare your intent to complete the Leadership Development Program, complete the Intent to Pursue Leadership Designation form and return to Dean Teague.
+(Note: By completing the Intent to Pursue form, you will automatically be included in any programs or events, so you do not need to also complete an Intent to Participate form.)

 When you have fulfilled the requirements for the program, complete the Application for Designation as a Leadership Scholar form and deliver to Dean Teague.

 For years, having operated ahead of the curve, Baylor Law today finds itself at the forefront of an emerging movement.
 The goal: to integrate leadership development into every law school program in the country.
 As one of the nation's recognized leaders in leadership training, Baylor Law provides advice and counsel to institutions looking to launch similar efforts, and freely shares its model program with other schools large and small.

 While Baylor Law has always been centered on its students and alumni, its mission is greater than that.
 As the gateway to one of the country's highest professions, it's about continuing to attract the best and the brightest.
 It's about continually refining its programs to better prepare the next generation.
 And it's about an unwavering commitment to professional excellence that elevates our profession—and our nation—through great lawyers, great citizens and great leaders.